How to Create a UX Research Plan in 6 Steps (with Example)

 Let’s address any lingering questions you may have about research plans:

-Can I Use a Tool to Develop an Effective UX Research Plan?
+Can I use a tool to develop an effective UX research plan?

-A UX research plan is a living document.
 You merely need an editable document that facilitates collaboration among stakeholders.
-It can be ‘view-only’ for non-contributors.
-A document platform that literally keeps everyone on the same page with research initiatives.
+We recommend that smaller teams begin with Google Docs or similar platforms to keep everyone on the same page with research initiatives.

 - Collaborate with design and product teams.
 Discuss how to reflect research in design work.